Babushka: Shadows of Betrayal (Book 2) - Chapter 2 - Yelena

 Marzanna sighed softly.
 “I did mention this once, during the siege, but it’s understandable if it slipped your mind.
 We worked together by correspondence, through the Westwater Institute’s partnership with Praxis.
 Before the war, Dr. Rozhkov and I had a close working relationship.”

-Yelena leaned in.
+Yelena leaned in, her attention sharpening.
 “What secret?”

-Marzanna’s fingers brushed a small vial she’d placed on the boardroom table, the glass catching the dim light.
-“Enhanced exovegeta.
-Produced with the aid of a remarkable compound found only in Alaska.”
-Her eyes met Yelena’s, sharp with intent.
+“Enhanced exovegeta,” Marzanna said.
+“Produced with the aid of a remarkable compound found only in Alaska.”
+Her eyes locked onto Yelena’s, sharp with intent.
 “Extracted from ancient permafrost—preserved microorganisms that have survived thousands of years, locked in ice.
-Infected with a rare virus that, when activated, have been found to significantly promote cellular regeneration, even reverse the aging process.”
+Infected with a rare virus that, when activated, significantly promotes cellular regeneration.
+Even reverses the aging process.”

 “—Do you recall the pouch I handed you during our final confrontation with Vesna?”
-Marzanna said, “Its powder that you consumed before the fight.
+Marzanna cut in, her voice measured but insistent.
+“The powder you consumed before the fight.
 That was the last of the stable sample, Yelena.
-It’s why we managed to turn the tide of that battle.
-The same power that Vesna harnessed, you had a taste of—and the same power that courses through my veins.”
+It’s why we managed to turn the tide of that battle.”
+She tapped the vial lightly against the table.
+“The same power that Vesna harnessed, you had a taste of.
+And the same power that now runs through my veins.”

 Yelena’s mind flashed back to that moment, the sudden surge of energy she had felt but hadn’t truly understood, the memories having come and gone in fits since that fateful day.
 “That was...from the powder?
 I had no idea of its potency.
 And now?” she asked, taken aback by the realization.
 “What’s the plan?”